-Clarendon Montessori School has regard to the DfES Special Educational Needs Code of Practice (2015), and provides a welcoming and inclusive environment with appropriate learning opportunities for all children.
-Children with special needs, like all other children, are admitted to the school after consultation between parents, the school Directress and the future key worker, following a visit and a risk assessment.
+- Clarendon Montessori School has regard to the DfES Special Education Needs Code of Practice (2015), and provide a welcoming and inclusive environment with appropriate learning opportunities for all children.
+Children with special needs, like all other children, are admitted to the school after consultation between parents and the principal and future teacher, following a visit and a risk assessment.
 Our system of observation and record-keeping, which operates in conjunction with parents, enables us to monitor children’s needs and progress on an individual basis.
-Our key person system ensures that each teacher is especially responsible for six children at a time, so each child receives plenty of adult time and attention.
-We work in liaison with agencies outside the school, including therapists, health visitors, psychologists, social workers, paediatricians and other specialists, to meet the children’s specific needs.
-Our staff attend, training on special needs arranged by the local authority and other professional bodies.
+Our key person system ensures that each teacher is especially responsible for, and close to, about eight children at a time, in the morning group for in the afternoon group, so each child receives plenty of adult time and attention.
+We work in liaison with agencies outside school, including therapists, health visitors, psychologists, social workers, paediatricians and other specialists, to meet the children’s specific needs.
+Our staff attend training on special needs arranged by the local authority and other professional bodies.
 We endeavour to have equipment, posters and books that depict SEN in a positive manner.

 Health & Safety

-Checking for and noting hazards and risks indoors and outside of our premises.
+- Checking for and noting hazards and risks indoors and outdoors of our premises.

-Assessing the level the level of risk and who may be affected.
+- Assessing the level of risk and who may be affected.

-We maintain written records concerning health and safety issues.
+- We maintain written concerning health and safety issues.
 Risk assessment is checked on a daily and weekly basis.

-We ensure our premises present no risk of fire by ensuring the highest possible standard of fire precautions.
+We ensure our premises present no present risk of fire by ensuring the highest possible standard of fire precautions.
 When caring for young children our overriding consideration at all times must be to safeguard your child.
-Our emergency evacuation procedures are approved by the Fire Safety Officer and are clearly displayed in the premises.
 We regularly practice fire drills twice a term or when new members join the school.

-We maintain the highest possible food hygiene standards with regard to the purchase, storage, preparation and serving of food.
-All members of staff have Food Hygiene Certificates.
+We maintain the highest possible food hygiene standards with regard to the purchase, storage preparation and serving of food.
+Members of staff have Food Hygiene Certificates.
 All surfaces are clean and non-porous, food preparation areas are clean before use as well as after use.
 When children take part in cookery activities they are supervised at all times.
 Children are taught to understand the importance of hand washing and simple hygiene rules.

 Promoting Health & Hygiene

-While it is not our policy to administer medicines, it is possible for a child’s GP to prescribe medicines that can be taken at home in the morning and evening.
-In the event of a child receiving medication during the day, parents are allowed to enter the premises to administer medication to their child.
-Members of staff are fully trained in administering Inhalers, epi-pen and to ensure that the correct procedure is carried out.
+While it is not our policy to administer medicines, it is possible for children’s GP’s to prescribe medicines that can be taken at home in the morning and evening.
+In the event of a child receiving medication during the day, parents are allowed to entre the premises to administer medication to their child.
+Staff are fully trained in administering Inhalers and epi-pens and the correct procedure is carried out.